hieppy2000/selen_autom/README.md

 ## Topic covers:
-* Selenium Automation with Robot framework
+* Selenium Automation with Robot Framework
-* Jenkins with Robot frame work
+* Jenkins with Robot Framework
-* Docker with Robot framework and selenium
+* Docker with Robot Framework and selenium